Chinchipe spinetail

 The Chinchipe spinetail (Synallaxis chinchipensis) is a species of bird in the family Furnariidae, the ovenbirds.
 It is endemic to Peru.

 Taxonomy and systematics

-Before early 2021, the Chinchipe spinetail was considered a subspecies of necklaced spinetail (Synallaxis stictothorax).
+The Chinchipe spinetail was long considered a subspecies of the necklaced spinetail (Synallaxis stictothorax).
 Several publications beginning in 2010 described the morphological, vocal, and phylogenetic differences between them.
 Based on that evidence, the South American Classification Committee of the American Ornithological Society and the International Ornithological Congress elevated it to species rank in January 2021.
+The Clements taxonomy followed suit in August 2021.
+The Chinchipe spinetail is monotypic.